PandersPanda/DATA2410-snake/README.md

   > The documentation for cAdvisor can be found
   > **[here](https://github.com/google/cadvisor/blob/master/docs/storage/prometheus.md)**.
 It is also possible to track
   > the resource usage of the game server by going directly to cAdvisor at http://localhost:8080/docker/snake-service.
-  > Unfortunately since we did not include bots in our game it was hard to monitor the resource usage for many players.
+  >
 - [x] Allow for many (>10) or unlimited players.
 This will require you to manage a large grid and you probably have to make the game board itself scroll around the snake than to make the snakes move around the game board.
   > The game board is set to be 16 times as large as the window that you will see to account for many players.
 The food
   > is also randomly generated ever 1 to 2 seconds, so the game board does not become a bare wasteland.
 In addition,
   > the server always ensures that there is at least 1 food on the game board at all times.
-- [ ] Add bots.
+- [x] Add bots.
 This is a good way to test the scalability of your service by pushing it to the limit.
-  > Time constraint and priority of other tasks did not allow us to implement bots in this project.
+  > Bots has been implemented into the game.
+Start a bot with
+  > ````commandline
+  > python3 client.py --bot
+  >````
+  > They are however, not very smart and tends to die pretty fast if they achieve some length.
+A simple check to choose
+  > a new direction if it can anticipate collision is added but more than not it will just choose a random direction if
+  > it thinks it will collide and trap itself.
 - [x] Add a persistent high-score list with a database backend.
 Note that high-score lists can be fairly hard to keep from being hacked (I've tried!).
 Some intelligent notes on why that is, and a possible solution would be an interesting read.